Have your say

-As well as being told when we do things well, we also need to know when things don’t go so well.
-We understand the importance of learning from people’s experiences and we welcome all feedback about the out of hours service.
-Whether you had a positive experience, or identified an opportunity for us to improve we want to hear from you.
+As well as being told when we do things well, we know it’s vital to learn if you think we need to do better.
+We understand the importance of learning from people’s experiences and we welcome all feedback about our Brent out-of-hours (OOH) service.
+Whether you had a positive experience, or identified an opportunity for us to improve, we want to hear from you.

-If you wish to leave feedback (positive or negative) you can do this in three ways:-
+If you wish to leave feedback you can do this in three ways:

-- By post – Complaints Department, North West London Out of Hours Service, Unit 1, The Square, Southall Lane, Southall, Middlesex, UB2 5NH, or
+- by post – Complaints Department, North West London OOH service, Unit 1, The Square, Southall Lane, Southall, Middlesex, UB2 5NH

-Queries submitted during week-ends are not monitored.
-Our mailbox is only monitored during normal office hours.
-If you have any queries regarding patient symptoms, appointment times, etc, please call 111.
+If you have any queries regarding patient symptoms, appointment times etc, please call NHS 111.

-You can complain in writing, by email or by speaking to someone in the organisation.
+You can complain in writing to us in the post, or by speaking to someone in our organisation.

-As all patients have a right to confidentiality, if a complaint is received from a patient’s relative, carer or friend, the patient will be contacted and asked to sign a consent form.
-If a patient is under the age of 16, their representative (eg parent) will be asked to sign the consent form.
-Where a patient lacks capacity to give their consent, or where a patient has passed away, our Quality Team will contact the patient’s relative, carer or friend to discuss consent options.
+As all patients have a right to confidentiality.
+If a complaint is received from a patient’s relative, carer or friend, the patient will be contacted and asked to sign a consent form.
+If a patient is under the age of 16, their representative (e.g. parent or guardian) will be asked to sign the consent form.
+Where a patient lacks capacity to give their consent, or where a patient has passed away, our Quality team will contact the patient’s relative, carer or friend to discuss consent options.